-- Goods movements from GB to NI via RoRo where the trader is moving goods under special procedures or relief options excluded on the TSS Simplified Procedure - Goods movements from GB to NI via RoRo where the trader wants to use special procedures or relief options but does not have their own Customs Freight Simplified
+Goods movements from GB to NI via RoRo where you are moving goods under special procedures or relief options excluded on the TSS Simplified Procedure

-Procedure (SCDP) authorisation.
-In this case, a Full Frontier Declaration is required if the trader is using TSS

-See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for more details on special procedures and the Full Frontier Declaration: Step-by-step guide on NICTA for more information.

-- Goods moved from GB to NI or RoW excluding EU to NI via maritime (sea) or via air into inventory-linked locations; a Full Frontier Declaration is required if the trader is using TSS.
-See the Full Frontier Declaration: Step-by-step guide on NICTA for more information. - Goods moved directly from RoW excluding EU to NI via maritime (sea) or via air into non-inventory linked locations; customs declarations are submitted by the trader outside of TSS - Exports from NI to GB, either direct or via Ireland; customs declarations only required in limited cases

-See the Movement of goods from NI to GB: Step-by-step guide guide on NICTA for more information.

-Goods movements from GB to NI where a written customs declaration is not required and goods can be moved without a written declaration, or the goods are declared using an oral or by conduct basis (for example, the haulier is transporting an empty container)

-An Entry Summary Declaration may be required in some cases.
+- Goods movements from GB to NI via RoRo where you want to use special procedures or relief options but does not have your own Customs Freight Simplified Procedure (SCDP) authorisation.
+In this case, a Full Frontier Declaration is required if you are using TSS - See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for more details on special procedures and the Full Frontier Declaration: Step-by-step guide on NICTA for more information. - Goods moved from GB to NI or RoW excluding EU to NI via maritime (sea) or via air into inventory-linked locations; a Full Frontier Declaration is required if you are using TSS - See the Full Frontier Declaration: Step-by-step guide on NICTA for more information. - Goods moved directly from RoW excluding EU to NI via maritime (sea) or via air into non-inventory linked locations; customs declarations are submitted by the trader outside of TSS - Exports from NI to GB, either direct or via Ireland; customs declarations only required in limited cases - See the Movement of goods from NI to GB: Step-by-step guide on NICTA for more information. - Goods movements from GB to NI where a written customs declaration is not required and goods can be moved without a written declaration, or the goods are declared using an oral or by conduct basis (for example, the haulier is transporting an empty container) - An Entry Summary Declaration may be required in some cases.
 See the 'How Entry Summary Declarations work in the TSS process' section of the ENS Step-by-step guide: Standard Process and Consignment First Process guide on NICTA for information on submitting Entry Summary Declarations on TSS without any subsequent customs declarations.